- Starting September 21, 2025, each new application for an H-1B visa will carry a jaw-dropping $100,000 fee…That’s a 10x jump overnight!

 The rollout sparked immediate panic: Would existing H-1B holders outside the U.S. be blocked?
 Was the fee recurring?

-Within 48 hours, clarifications came in:
+Within 48 hours, clarifications came in.
+This Does NOT apply to:

-- Renewals unaffected.
+-

 Still, uncertainty remains over how “national interest” exemptions will be defined, leaving companies scrambling.